workkkfor2012/gemini-coder/packages/website/docs/intro.md

 Non-agentic 100% free & open source coding tool for AI-assisted programming.

 All manually selected folders and files are fully attached with chats, code completions and file refactorings.
-Gemini Coder initializes Gemini, AI Studio and 10+ other chatbots, hands-free.
+Gemini Coder initializes AI Studio, Gemini and 10+ other popular chatbots, hands-free.
 Whenever you're happy with a chat response, integrate it with the codebase with a single click.

 Gemini Coder is for you if: